pjvds/born2code.net/_drafts/move-local-master-commits-to-feature-branch.md

 ## Moving local master commits to feature branch

-Let me share a recipe how to introduce a feature branch and move your commits to it.

 Commit `A` is where `origin/HEAD` (the remote master branch) is and `B`, `C`, `D` and `E` is the work I did and which should move to a feature branch:

                         master